Reading time: 21 minutes

 They may be expected to provide emotional support, act as a confidante, or even mediate conflicts within the family.

-Enmeshment involves the blurring of boundaries between the narcissistic father and the child.
+Enmeshment blurs the boundaries between the narcissistic father and the child.

-The father may intrude upon the child’s personal space, share inappropriate information or confidences, or involve the child in personal issues or conflicts.
+The father may forcefully intrude upon the child’s personal space, share inappropriate information or confidences, or involve the child in his adult issues or conflicts.

-This enmeshment prevents the child from developing a healthy sense of autonomy, as their thoughts, feelings, and boundaries become entangled with those of their father.
+Enmeshment prevents the child from developing a healthy sense of autonomy.
+Their thoughts, feelings, and boundaries get interwoven with their father’s.

 Therapy can be instrumental in healing from the effects of parentification and enmeshment.
 A therapist can help individuals navigate the complexities of these dynamics, explore their own needs and desires, and develop healthy coping mechanisms.